 Yeah, that's a good question.
 You know, there used to be some organic growth before Instagram got acquired by Facebook, and even after for a year or so.
 I was sort of treated as an Instagram ambassador.
 They were like, if we can keep these guys happy, they'll keep talking about Instagram.
 And every month you could pick up tens of thousands of followers—just post a photo a day.
 It was so simple.
 I mean, there's more to it than that, but assuming [the images] were good, it was essentially that.
 Then [the Facebook acquisition] automatically changed it.
 It just halted everything.
 It was like a party, where everybody is getting rich.
 And then the party ended and there was a hangover the next morning.
 Like, Oh man, what now?
 Where's the growth?

 So I’m just using it as a billboard now.
 I mean, it's a very valid currency and will be for the next few years.
-And I still treat it with a lot of respect, but yeah, I’m working on YouTube now.
+And I still treat it with a lot of respect, but I’m working on YouTube now.

 What about TikTok?

 I probably should.
 It makes a little business sense.
-But I tried, I really disliked it.
+But I tried and I really disliked it.
 I'm old enough that I don't have to force it, because it doesn't align, you know.
 It doesn't really match what I believe in.
 We're probably missing out on some dollars or whatever but that’s not the end goal of life.

 Your studio, Strohl Works, recently relaunched as Wildist, with a focus on photo and video workshops.
 Can you tell us about this transition?